California environmentalists sue over oil industry water practices

 DOGGR has ordered the shutdown of a total of 23 wells where wastewater was being injected into aquifers protected by federal law and is conducting a review of additional wells to determine their impact on water supplies.

-An emergency order issued by DOGGR last month spelled out a timeline for companies to stop injecting into certain wells, but allows some of those companies until 2017 to obtain an exemption, far too long given the high stakes, Kretzmann said.
+An emergency order issued by DOGGR last month spelled out a timeline for companies to stop injecting into certain wells, but allows some of them until 2017 to obtain an exemption, far too long given the high stakes, Kretzmann said.

 Steven Bohlen, the state’s oil and gas supervisor, said he could not comment on the litigation, but said protecting California’s groundwater resources and public health is paramount, particularly during the drought.